mircealungu/student-projects/thesis-writing.md

-The word "interesting" should never appear in a thesis
+The Word "Interesting" Should Never Appear In a Thesis
 ===
 Saying that something is *interesting* simply means that you were too lazy to think clearly about what you wanted to say.
 See the following examples: